Yousif-Elfeky/Zeeman-Software/docs/AUTO_RING_DETECTOR.md

 The algorithm evaluates circles based on four key quality factors:

-1. **Distance from Initial Center (30%)**: Favors circles with centers close to the manually specified point, ensuring the detection doesn't drift too far from the user's intended area.
+1. **Distance from Initial Center (20%)**: Favors circles with centers close to the manually specified point.
+A lower weight here allows more flexibility for the center to be adjusted if other quality factors (like edge strength) are high.

-2. **Edge Strength (40%)**: Measures the average intensity of pixels along the circle's edge.
-Stronger edges indicate a more distinct spectral line, which is given higher weight.
+2. **Edge Strength (50%)**: Measures the average intensity of pixels along the circle's edge.
+Stronger edges are a primary indicator of a distinct spectral line and are given the highest weight.

 3. **Circle Completeness (20%)**: Evaluates how much of the circle's perimeter is actually detected.
 More complete circles receive higher weights.

-4. **Center Proximity (10%)**: Considers how close the detected circle's center is to the candidate center point being evaluated.
+4. **Center Proximity (10%)**: Considers how close the detected circle's center is to the *candidate center point* currently being evaluated.
+This helps refine the choice among circles found from a specific candidate center.

 ## User Feedback